jacksonianrtaylor/movie_rec_proj/README.md

 What do these parameters mean?

-nof_svd_users is the number of users that that help train the iterative svd function but don't have a rating to be predicted by the trained svd.
+nof_svd_users is the number of users that that help train the iterative_svd function but don't have a rating to be predicted by the trained SVD model.

-The users themselves are not parameters because they should always be chosen randomly from the pool of svd users to limit noise.
+The users themselves are not parameters because they should always be chosen randomly from the pool of SVD users to limit noise.

 In the [full_model.ipynb](full_model.ipynb) notebook, the nof_train_users and nof_test_users are always equal and they are the number of users that both help train their respective model but also require predictions for exactly one of their movies.
 (These simulate the users that the final trained model is designed to make predictions for)

-Again, the users themselves are not parameters because they should always be chosen randomly from the pool of svd users to limit noise.
+Again, the users themselves are not parameters because they should always be chosen randomly from the pool of SVD users to limit noise.

 Users are randomly sampled each run from the respective user_to_data_svd, user_to_data_train, user_to_data_test which each have 10000 users.